-Chapter Two: Portents
+CHAPTER Two: PORTENTS

-As the posse journeys east, they'll come across Elk Creek.
-The Iron Dragon line crosses the creek here before heading southwest toward Deadwood.
-Or at least it would if a 3 yard section of track in the middle of the bridge wasn't missing it's ties.
+As the posse journeys south, they'll come across Elk Creek.
+The Union Pacific crosses the bridge here before heading southeast around the Black Hills - or at least it would, if a three-yard section of track in the middle of the bridge weren't missing its ties.

 Anyone looking for tracks will have a difficult time because of the cultist's efforts to conceal their presence.
-Still, on an Incredible (11) trackin' roll, wagon tracks leading from the east can be found.
+Still, on an Incredible (11) trackin' roll, wagon tracks leading from the north can be found.
 The wagon was heavily loaded until it stopped a few yards from the bridge.
 At that point there are strange drag marks leading into the deeper water beneath the bridge.
-The tracks then get much lighter as they lead to a shallow ford twenty yards to the north.
-The wagon came out the other side but disappears a few yards from shore.
+The tracks then get much lighter as they lead to a shallow ford twenty yards to the east.
+The wagon came out the other side but disappeared a few yards from shore.

 The creek below the bridge is just over 4 feet deep.
-Should anyone plumb its depths they'll see what made the strange drag marks-enough wooden ties to repair those missing from the center of the bridge.
+Should anyone plumb its depths, they'll see what made the strange drag marks - enough wooden ties to repair those missing from the center of the bridge.